HannesSchr/Showcase_KotlinGenericParameterBug/README.md

-# Showcase for a potential inference bug when passing generic parameters
+# Showcase for a potential bug when passing generic parameters

 A small setup that showcases a somewhat unexpected behavior when passing generic parameters repeatedly.